5. Teaching Prepositions of Place : The Dead Fish Mystery

 11) The teacher sketches a table.

-Correct …So, how can we make a sentence?
+Correct …So, can you make a sentence?

 There’s a long table between the armchair and the TV.